 tomorrow · 12-hour window

-The "must take by" time shown in Estroclic is calculated from your reminder time, giving you a clear, real-time countdown.
-The window is personalised based on the pill type set in your profile, combined or progestogen-only, so the deadline shown is always correct for your specific pill.
+The countdown shown in Estroclic is calculated from your reminder time, giving you a clear real-time record of time elapsed since your last pill.
+The window is configured based on the pill type set in your profile — combined or progestogen-only — so the countdown is always matched to your specific brand.
+For guidance on whether a delay matters for your pill, check the patient information leaflet for your exact brand or ask your pharmacist.

 Download on Android